gb-it/codejam-cap-nodejs/exercises/04/readme.md

 ### 3. Restart the service

-:point_right: Now restart the service thus:
+:point_right: Terminate and then restart the service thus:

 ```sh
 user@host:~/bookshop
 => cds serve all
 ```

-Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Books) entitysets in the OData service will show data in response to query operations.
+Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Authors) entitysets in the OData service will show data in response to query operations.

 ![Books and Authors in the OData service](books-and-authors.png)

 ### 4. Try out some OData query operations

-The OData standard describes a number of different operations - Create, Read, Update, Delete and Query (otherwise known as 'CRUD+Q').
+The [OData standard](https://www.odata.org/) describes a number of different operations - Create, Read, Update, Delete and Query (otherwise known as 'CRUD+Q').
 With your browser you can try out Read and Query operations directly.

 :point_right: Try out a few Read and Query operations on the data in the service like this: